dnotz/DRLND-DQN-Project1/Report.md

 ## Achieved Scores (Rewards)

 We have trained Standard, Double and Dueling DQN agents with the described parameters until they achieved an average episodic reward of +13 over 100 consecutive episodes.
-Below you can see a plot of the resulting moving average scores (rewards) against the number of episodes trained.
+Below you can see a plot of the resulting scores (rewards) against the number of episodes trained.

 It is difficult to compare the performances of Standard, Double and Dueling DQN since we did not optimize for the other training hyperparameters, which might have a significant performance influence.
 In particular, the exploration seems to have a high impact on the required amount of training episodes.
 Furthermore, from single training runs, no statistically significant results can be deduced.
 Ideally, one would repeat the same experiment several times with different `seed` values and then compute both mean and standard deviation over the runs.
 We leave this as an exercise to our readers.